renovatebot/renovate/docs/usage/configuration-options.md

 If you have too many concurrent branches which rebase themselves each run, Renovate can take a lot of time to rebase.
 Solutions:

-- Decrease the concurrent branch limit (note: this won't go and delete any existing, so won't have an effect until you either merge or close existing ones manually)
+- Decrease the concurrent branch limit (note: this does not delete any existing branches, so it does not have an effect until you either merge or close existing ones manually)
 - Remove automerge and/or automatic rebasing (set `rebaseWhen` to `conflicted`).
 However, if you have branch protection saying PRs must be up-to-date then it's not ideal to remove automatic rebasing

 ## branchName